Whatsapp Icon

 • Manage Stress: Consider practices such as meditation, deep breathing exercises, or gentle yoga to reduce stress and anxiety, which are common during cancer treatment.

-• Seek Support: Joining a support group or speaking with a counselor can provide emotional relief and practical advice from others who understand the journey.
+• Seek Support: Joining a support group or speaking with a counsellor can provide emotional relief and practical advice from others who understand the journey.

 • Rest and Recover: Ensure you get plenty of rest to help your body heal.
 Listen to your body and don't push yourself too hard.